solo-io/supergloo/docs/content/reference/cli/meshctl_describe_failoverservice.md

 ### Options

 ```
   -h, --help                 help for failoverservice
+      --kubeconfig string    path to the kubeconfig from which the management cluster will be accessed
+      --kubecontext string   name of the kubeconfig context to use for the management cluster
+  -s, --search strings       A list of terms to match failover services names against
 ```

 ### SEE ALSO